Enerhaugen/Canari/README.md

 code.py is used in the ESP32.
 It contains the connection logic to handle the connection to the Raspberry Pi Pico, as well as the vibration sensor logic.

 When the warning() function is called, the LED and Piezo Buzzer will all activate for 5 seconds, before turning off.
 To halt the program for a period of time, we used the time library, which gives us access to time related functionality.
-In this case, time.sleep was utilizd, which slept the program for 5 seconds before resuming and turning off the warnings.
+In this case, time.sleep was utilized, which slept the program for 5 seconds before resuming and turning off the warnings.
 The function is used whenever the threshold for sound or air is reached, or when the server recieves a post request from the client.